Bankruptcy: Voluntary vs. Involuntary

 In addition, creditors must meet one of the following conditions in order to file an involuntary bankruptcy:

-- A single creditor can file an involuntary case if the consumer has fewer than twelve unsecured creditors and the creditor has an unsecured claim of $15,325 or more.
+- A single creditor can file an involuntary case if the consumer has fewer than twelve unsecured creditors and the creditor has an unsecured claim of $15,775 or more (as of April 2016).

-- Three or more creditors can file an involuntary case if the consumer has twelve or more unsecured (partially or wholly) creditors and the petitioning creditors have claims totaling at least $15,325.
+- Three or more creditors can file an involuntary case if the consumer has twelve or more unsecured (partially or wholly) creditors and the petitioning creditors have claims totaling at least $15,775 (as of April 2016).

 What to Do If a Creditor Files an Involuntary Bankruptcy Against You